SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Air Pollution, Climate, and Heart Disease (American Heart Association)

-• All about Heart Rate (Pulse) (American Heart Association)
+• All about Heart Rate (American Heart Association)

 • Diabetes, Heart Disease, and Stroke From the National Institutes of Health (National Institute of Diabetes and Digestive and Kidney Diseases) Also in Spanish

-• Flu and Heart Disease and Stroke (Centers for Disease Control and Prevention) Also in Spanish
+• Flu and People with Heart Disease or History of Stroke (Centers for Disease Control and Prevention)

 • Illegal Drugs and Heart Disease (American Heart Association)